 where $ \mathbf{u} $ is the three-dimensional velocity vector, $ \rho$ is the mass density, $p$ is the pressure, $g$ is the gravitational acceleration, $ \mathbf{z} $ is the unit vector directed opposite to the gravitational force.
 The variable $ \theta$ is the potential temperature, defined by $ \theta =T/ \pi $, in which $T$ is the temperature and $ \pi $ is the Exner pressure

-with $R$ is the gas constant for dry air, $c_p$ is the specific heat at constant pressure, and $p_0$ is a constant reference pressure.
+with $R$ the gas constant for dry air, $c_p$ the specific heat at constant pressure, and $p_0$ a constant reference pressure.
 Using the equation of state for a perfect gas, $p= \rho RT$, we have the relation

 The equations \eqref{atmosph_motion} correspond to conservation of momentum, mass, and entropy, respectively.

 Let us write

 in which $\bar\theta (z)$ and $\bar \pi (z)$ characterize a vertically varying reference state in hydrostatic balance, that is,